The Ultimate Guide To Building A Home Gym For Every Budget

 Regular weight plates can be made of rubber or metal, and then there are what’s known as ‘bumper plates’ that make less noise if you’re doing heavy deadlifting or olympic lifting.

-For most guys, regular olympic weight plates are sufficient (at least to start).
+For most people, regular olympic weight plates are sufficient (at least to start).
 You should look to start off with at least 300 lbs of weight, and can then purchase more plates as needed.

 This means getting at least 4 45 lb plates, 2 25 lb plates, 2 10 lb plates, 2 5 lb plates, and 2 2.5 lb plates.